Saint Olaf: Reign

 Olaf returned to Norway in 1015 and declared himself king, obtaining the support of the five petty kings of the Norwegian Uplands.
 In 1016 at the Battle of Nesjar he defeated Earl Sweyn, one of the earls of Lade and hitherto the de facto ruler of Norway.
 He founded the town of Borg, later known as Sarpsborg, by the waterfall Sarpsfossen in Østfold county.
 Within a few years he had won more power than any of his predecessors on the throne had enjoyed.

-Olaf annihilated the petty kings of the South, subdued the aristocracy, asserted his suzerainty in the Orkney Islands, and conducted a successful raid on Denmark.
+Olaf annihilated the petty kings of the south, subdued the aristocracy, asserted his suzerainty in the Orkney Islands, and conducted a successful raid on Denmark.
 He made peace with King Olof Skötkonung of Sweden through Þorgnýr the Lawspeaker, and was for some time engaged to Olof's daughter, Ingegerd, though without Olof's approval.
 In 1019 Olaf married Astrid Olofsdotter, King Olof's illegitimate daughter and the half-sister of his former fiancée.
 The union produced a daughter, Wulfhild, who married Ordulf, Duke of Saxony in 1042.

-But Olaf's success was short-lived.
-In 1026 he lost the Battle of the Helgeå, and in 1029 the Norwegian nobles, seething with discontent, supported the invasion of King Cnut the Great of Denmark.
+In 1026 he participated in the Battle of the Helgeå.
+In 1029 the Norwegian nobles, seething with discontent, supported the invasion of King Cnut the Great of Denmark.
 Olaf was driven into exile in Kievan Rus.
 He stayed for some time in the Swedish province of Nerike, where, according to local legend, he baptised many locals.
 In 1029, King Cnut's Norwegian regent, Jarl Håkon Eiriksson, was lost at sea and Olaf seized the opportunity to win back the kingdom.
 Given military and logistical support by the Swedish king Anund Jacob he tried to bypass the formidable "Øresundfleet" of the Danish king by traveling across the Jämtland-mountains to take Nidaros, the Norwegian capital at the time, in 1030.
-However, Olaf was killed in Battle of Stiklestad, where some of his own subjects from central and northern Norway took arms against him.
+However, Olaf was killed in Battle of Stiklestad on 29 July 1030, where some of his own subjects from central and northern Norway took arms against him.
 The exact position of Saint Olaf's grave in Nidaros has been unknown since 1568, due to the effects of the Lutheran iconoclasm in 1536–37.